My Photography & Travel Guide to Edinburgh, Scotland

 The Scott Monument, Edinburgh

-📷 Pro Tip: The Scott Monument photographs best at night, when it is illuminated against the dark sky — a 24–50mm from across Princes Street captures the full elevation.
-For the castle-through-trees in Princes Street Gardens, come in early morning or late afternoon when the light falls diagonally through the canopy.
-A 50–85mm isolates the castle rising above the treetops for a composition that uses the natural framing effectively.
-The monument can also be included in the Calton Hill panorama as a foreground element on the right side of the city composition.
+📷 Pro Tip: The Scott Monument photographs best at night, illuminated against the dark sky.
+A 24–50mm from across Princes Street captures the full elevation.
+For the castle-through-trees shot in Princes Street Gardens, come in early morning or late afternoon when the light falls diagonally through the canopy.
+A 50–85mm isolates the castle rising above the treetops in a composition that uses the natural framing well.
+In winter, the Christmas Market fills the gardens with warm light and festive stalls that are excellent for environmental street photography.

 There is a beautiful park, Princess Park, right behind the monument.
 You will see many people walking and having a picnic in this area.